Graf Ernst Rüdiger Starhemberg

 Duke Charles V de Lorraine

-One of the turning points of history was the Battle of Vienna, which was fought on September 12, 1683, 325 years ago today.
+One of the turning points in history was the Battle of Vienna, which was fought on September 12, 1683, 325 years ago today.
 The victory freed Europe for more than three centuries from the Turks and their invasions.

 The battle started in the early morning hours on September 12, after the city had been besieged by the Turks for more than two months.
 The Turkish army of roughly 90,000 men -- 12,00 Jannisaries and an observation army of circa 70,000 -- had invested Vienna on July 14 and on the same day, Grand Vizier Kara Mustafa, the commander-in-chief of the Turkish forces, sent the expected demand for surrender to the city.